Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Pre- and postoperative long-term immobilization.

-• Passive lifestyle.
+• Sedentary lifestyle.

-• Long distance flights.
+• Long flights.

 Main manifestations

-1. portal hypertension.
+1. Portal hypertension.

-2. Enlargement of the spleen.
+2. Enlarged spleen.

 4. Pain in the intestines, flatulence, intoxication phenomena.
-The reason for this is paralytic ileus intestines as a result of the lack of blood flow through the mesenteric veins.
+The reason for this is paralytic ileus intestines as a result of lack of blood flow through the mesenteric veins.

-5. Liver enlargement, soreness, chills.
-Occurs due to purulent pylephlebitis.
+5. Liver enlargement, pain, chills.
+Occurs as a result of purulent pylephlebitis.

-6. Jaundice of the face, sclera.
+6. Yellowness of the face, sclera.

 7. As a result liver failure encephalopathy may develop.